Skip to main content

 Step-by-step: add a usage report

-Daily spend, last 30 days
+Daily call volume, last 30 days

 SELECT